List of Indonesian floral emblems: Indonesian national floral emblems

 The other two national flowers were chosen for different reasons.
 Moon Orchid was chosen for its beauty, while the other two rare flowers, Rafflesia arnoldii and Titan arum were chosen to demonstrate uniqueness and Indonesian floral biodiversity.

 Indonesian provinces floral emblems

-Each of 34 Provinces of Indonesia also have native plants used as floral emblems.
-This is a list of Indonesian floral emblems, which represent the provinces of Indonesia.
+Each of the 34 provinces of Indonesia also have native plants used as floral emblems.
+This is a list of Indonesian floral emblems representing the provinces.